 Weight: 355g | Capacity: 3l | Rating: 9/10

-Reasons to avoid: No easy-access wing pockets on waist strap.
+• No easy-access wing pockets on waist strap

 Rapha’s hip pack boasts the tech and features needed to perform when clattering down a filthy trail.
-The raised/textured foam panels sit perfectly, allowing airflow to prevent sweat build-up, and the waist belt straps – sensibly affixed closer to the upper part of the pack – mean it doesn’t peel away from the spine under the weight of the contents.
-Inside the Rapha’s large internal pouch there are elasticated organisers and an extra fold-over zip outer pocket.
-One other feature that deserves praise is the mesh bungee on top that’s useful for a jacket, extra layer or even muddy goggles.
-There are also two external pouches that are designed for water bottles, but can also store other items – I used one to hold a spare tube.
+When we tested it we commented that the “raised/textured foam panels sit perfectly, allowing airflow to prevent sweat build-up, and the waist belt straps – sensibly affixed closer to the upper part of the pack – mean it doesn’t peel away from the spine under the weight of the contents”.
+Elasticated organisers inside the large storage compartment separate loose contents and reduce the need for rummaging, while the external bungee cord is a great feature for lashing down an emergency jacket.
+Other outer pockets bring further flexibility, being suitable for water bottles or spare tubes.

-Read review of the Rapha MTB Trail Hip Pack
+Read our full review of the Rapha MTB Trail Hip Pack

 Canyon Hip Belt bum bag